 Girls for a change.

-Every year, Technovation invites teams of girls from all over the world to learn and apply the skills needed to solve real-world problems through technology.
+Every year, Technovation invites teams of girls around the world to learn and apply the skills needed to solve real-world problems through technology.

-Since 2010, more than 10,000 girls from 78 countries have participated in Technovation.
-With the help of volunteer mentors, they've produced mobile "startups" that have helped address problems in local and global communities the world over.
-And while each year more and more girls take up the challenge, we know that there are always more problems to solve … and that there are girls from every part of the world ready to solve them.
+Since 2010, more than 34,000 girls from 100+ countries have created apps to solve community problems.
+With the help of volunteer mentors, they've produced mobile app startups that have helped address problems in local and global communities the world over.
+And while each year more and more teams take up the challenge, we know that there are always more problems to solve … and that there are people from every part of the world ready to solve them.